 Vulnerability and Risk Assessment

-Before building your custom crisis communication plan, ICM recommends starting with a risk assessment to identify those areas where your company is at the most risk for trouble.
+Before building your custom crisis communication plan, ICM recommends starting with a vulnerability assessment to identify those areas where your company is at the most risk for trouble.
 We want to understand the kinds of issues and crises that are the most likely to happen, and those that, while unlikely, can have a devastating impact on the company’s ability to survive.

-Risk Assessment Helps Shape Your Crisis Response
+Strategic Assessment Helps Shape Your Crisis Response